quartx-analytics/mender-docker-compose/README.md

 It will also force the artifact to only work on the mender server that contains the corresponding private key.

 GitHub's upload-artifact action can then be used to upload the created artifact to GitHub.
+Support for variables within the docker compose file is supported.
+See [here](https://docs.docker.com/compose/environment-variables/) for how to use compose file variables.
+The variables can be passed in using the "compose-file-variables" input key.
+The format is "NAME=VARIABLE", multiple variables are separated by a space.

+GitHub's upload-artifact action can be used to upload the created artifact to GitHub.

 ## Where does the upload go?